Scott-Devine/CloudMELT/README.md

 user@local_machine$ toil ssh-cluster -z us-east-1a tcm1
 ```

-Change to the `/root/` directory and uncompress the tarball:
+Change to the `/root/` directory and uncompress the workflow tarball:

 ```
 root@aws_toil_leader$ cd /root